Jinru Huang

 Profile

-I obtained my Master's degree in Global Development and Education at the University of Leeds in 2018 and have been studying for my doctorate at Leeds POLIS thereafter.
+I completed my Master's degree in Global Development and Education at the University of Leeds in 2018 and proceeded seamlessly into my doctoral studies at the School of Politics and International Studies (POLIS) at the University of Leeds.

 Qualifications